BlackWasp

 String.Format Method

-The Format method requires several parameters to operate correctly.
-The first parameter is always a template string.
-The template contains the text that is desired in the final string and one or more placeholders that are to be replaced with other values.
-The remainder of the parameters are the variables or literals that are to be formatted and inserted in place of the placeholders.
+The Format function is a static method of the String class.
+It allows the generation of strings that contain textual information and inserted data.
+This is ideal for outputting information for the user to read.
+The Format method requires several arguments.
+The first is the template string.
+The template contains text that is desired in the final string and one or more placeholders, which will be replaced with other values.
+The rest of the parameters are variables or literals to insert into the template.

 Templates and Placeholders

-As described above, the template string must include placeholders to determine where other values are to be inserted.
-Each placeholder consists of a number between brace characters or curly brackets {}.
-The number in the braces is an index number that refers to one of the other parameters passed to the Format method.
+As described above, the template string must include placeholders that determine where values will be inserted.
+Each placeholder consists of a number in braces {}.
+The number is an index that refers to one of the other parameters passed to the Format method.
 The index of the first non-template parameter is zero.
-A simple example can illustrate this.
+An example can illustrate this.

 string output;